LiamDotPro/the-movies-database-frontend/README.md

 6) I choose redux saga's because there simple and easy to test.

 7) I choose to use Axios so when testing you can make use of Axios Mocks and spies and the eco system for testing.

+8) Normally you would use a built in linter such as eslint when sharing the project, didn't have time so just used intellij.